mariadb-corporation/MaxScale/Documentation/Tutorials/MySQL-Cluster-Setup.md

 1 row in set (0.08 sec)
 ```
-## Configuring MaxScale for connection load balancing of SQL nodes
+## Configuring MariaDB MaxScale for connection load balancing of SQL nodes

 Add these sections in maxscale.cnf config file:
 ```